Tracee Ellis Ross Explains Sexual Harassment to Men With a Children’s Book

 She added, “Treating another human being with respect isn’t complicated, but it seems a bit confusing for a lot of men out there.”

-To help breakdown what constitutes as inappropriate behavior, Ross brought out an oversized original children’s book called The Handsy Man.
-Through the story’s illustrations and Dr. Seuss-like rhymes, Ross summed it up:
+To help break down what constitutes inappropriate behavior, Ross brought out an oversize original children’s book called The Handsy Man.
+Through the story’s illustrations and Dr. Seuss–like rhymes, Ross summed it up:

 whether your behavior will be excused